My First RC Car

 Above – Tether cars didn’t have clutches, they were pushed off to launch.
 I didn’t know about centrifugal clutches yet.
 Clutch details above are a bit sketchy!

-Finally, about 12 years later, all the pieces were available and I built a 1:8 scale, gas powered, radio controlled car.
+Finally, about 1968, all the pieces were available, and I built a 1:8 scale, gas powered, radio controlled car.
 The Monogram 1965 Corvette kit was the first body:

 Above – I still have the body, but long since sold the chassis.